 Let’s take a look at each.

-With the IHG Premier credit card, you’ll earn 140,000 bonus points after spending $3,000 on purchases in the first three months from opening the account.
+With the IHG Premier credit card, you’ll earn 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening..
 And the IHG Premier card’s benefits are surprisingly valuable for a card with such a low annual fee.

 First off, every cardmember year you’ll get an anniversary reward night certificate valid at IHG hotels costing 40,000 points or less.
 This perk alone can make the IHG card worth the annual fee.
 You’ll also get an application fee credit for Global Entry/TSA PreCheck once every four years (up to $100).
 Plus as long as you have the card, you’ll get IHG Platinum elite status, which comes with perks like, a 50% bonus on the base points you earn on IHG stays and upgrades and late checkout (when available).